 7 Ways To Improve Your Mental Health

-Some of these may be tougher than others to stick to, but our experts are sure they will help in the long run!
+Some of the suggestions below can be easily slotted into your life while others may be tougher to stick to, but our experts are sure they will help in the long run!

 Isolation and loneliness have been shown to decrease brain activity and increase risk of dementia, so make a concerted effort to keep up with old friendships, stay in touch with extended family, find a group activity you love, make eye contact and chat at the checkout – every little counts!